maiconsbotelho/maiconsbotelho/README.md

 <p>
   Hi 👋, I'm Maicon Botelho!
 A passionate Systems Analysis and Development Student from Brazil.

-  - 🌱 Currently studying Systems Analysis and Development at Uninter.
+  - Currently studying Systems Analysis and Development at Uninter.
-  - 🔭 Focused on entering the Web and Mobile Development area.
+  - Focused on entering the Web and Mobile Development area.
 Exploring JavaScript, HTML5, CSS3, Java, Firebase, and Python for application development.
-  - 🚀 Currently diving deep into JavaScript, HTML5, and CSS3 to enhance my skills and create engaging web experiences.
+  - Currently diving deep into JavaScript, HTML5, and CSS3 to enhance my skills and create engaging web experiences.
 </p><br>

 <!-- Dropdown -->
 <details>
-  <summary>👨‍💻 More about me</summary><br>
+  <summary><h2>👨‍💻 More about me</h2></summary><br>

   - 💬 My knowledge is based on my academic journey, Udemy courses, and online video classes on YouTube.
 Currently learning and applying essential technologies including Java, Firebase, and Python.
   - ⚡ With a solid background in functional physical training, I developed valuable skills such as communication, leadership, teamwork, and adaptability. \o/